-Portland sees peaceful night of protests with more than 1,000 demonstrators as forces withdraw from city
+Portland sees largely peaceful night of protests with more than 1,000 demonstrators as forces withdraw from city

 A lone firework was thrown across the fence and at the courthouse, where officers stood guard inside and other demonstrators pleaded with the crowd to remain non-violent.

-Later, a few small fires were occasionally started outside the courthouse, and protesters helped to put out at least one of them.
+Later, some agitators burned Biles and flags outside the courthouse and set a series of fires.
+Other protesters helped to put out at least one of those fires in an effort to keep the peace.

 A group identified as “Firefighters for Black Lives Matter” gathered in a small park a couple of miles west of the courthouse.
 Another group, “Unemployed Workers for Black Lives” began to march towards the federal building around 8 p.m.
 People stood next to a makeshift memorial, with the pictures and names of Black people killed by police, at the Waterfront Park.
 A parade of cars with Black Lives Matter signs taped to their windows slowed traffic in the city.